pmq20/node-packer/node/doc/api/addons.md

 }  // namespace demo
 ```

-Note that this example uses a two-argument form of `Init()` that receives
+This example uses a two-argument form of `Init()` that receives the full
-the full `module` object as the second argument.
-This allows the Addon
+`module` object as the second argument.
+This allows the Addon to completely
-to completely overwrite `exports` with a single function instead of
+overwrite `exports` with a single function instead of adding the function as a
-adding the function as a property of `exports`.
+property of `exports`.

 To test it, run the following JavaScript: